luismaia/redmine_email_fetcher/README.md

 Contributing
 ------------
 Feel free to contribute by adding more features or solving issues.

 All PR are very welcome.

 After make your changes and before send the PR to the project, please validate that:

-+ Rubocop has no complaints:
++ Rubocop doesn't detect offenses:

     cd plugins/redmine_email_fetcher